gtsueng/biohackathon_project5_report/paper/paper.md

 Bioschemas tutorial feedback: https://github.com/elixir-europe/biohackathon-projects-2022/tree/main/5/feedback

 # Contributions
 NJ introduced the project and furnished all required progress reports.
 NJ and GT wrote the BioHackRxiv report.
 GT, NJ, and AJGG generated updated specifications (profiles and types).
 GT, SF, and AJGG worked on the integration of the automated processes.
-NJ, LJG, AJGG, and MC provided helpful feedback on the tutorials.
+NJ, LJG, AJGG, and MCB provided  feedback on the tutorials, overall process, and created the pull request template.
 LJG, GT, and AJGG improved and integrated the tutorials.
 NJ, GT, AJGG, LJG, IM, and AG engaged in Bioschemas discussions with other projects.

 # Acknowledgments
 Much of this work and key discussions were initiated at the ELIXIR Biohackathon Europe, 2022 held in November.
 We thank ELIXIR, the research infrastructure for life-science data, for organizing and sponsoring this event which gathered individuals from different communities of practice enabling us to make progress on several Bioschemas community efforts.
-We thank Egon Willighagen, Sara EL-Gebali, Núria Queralt Rosinach, Marco Brandizi, … for engaging in and/or organizing fruitful discussions.
-Lastly, we would especially like to thank Dana Cernoskova, Katharina Heil, and other members of the biohackathon organizing committee for their ongoing support throughout the event.
+We thank Egon Willighagen, Sara EL-Gebali, Núria Queralt Rosinach, Marco Brandizi, Rahuman Sheriff Malik Sheriff, Beatriz Serrano-Solano, Nils Hoffmann, Gustavo A. Salazar, Cyril Pommier and Steffan Neumann for engaging in and/or organizing fruitful discussions.
+Lastly, we would especially like to thank Dana Cernoskova, Katharina Heil, and other members of the Biohackathon organizing committee for their ongoing support throughout the event.

 # References